A brief overview of the Mahabharata

 Duryodhana gets so angry that he invites the Pandavas to play a second game where exile is at stake - either the Pandavas or Kauravas spend 12 years in exile.
 The Pandavas lose again and go to exile.

-After 12 years (with one more year of anonymity, which was
+After 12 years (with one more year of anonymity - 13 years

-year; both family clans communicate via messengers only.
+clans communicate via messengers only.
+Krishna becomes one

 Divine Weapons